robert-d-schultz/Total-War-Modding-Scripts/README.md

 Put the xml layers in your Terry project's folder, and then copy+paste the stuff in terry_file_update.txt into your project's .terry file.
 This might be missing a few things, but whatever is missing is very hard to notice when in-game.

+## global props bin.bt

+A template for use in 010 editor, a hex editor.

+## prefab_bmd.bt

+A template for use in 010 editor, a hex editor.

 ## S2TW_animation_import_export.blend

 For Shogun 2 Total War